11 August 2023

 But it’s clearly hopeless.

-OK, so by now were approaching THE LAST DESCENT'S halfway point.
+OK, so by now were approaching THE LAST DESCENT's halfway point.
 How will the movie fill the rest of its time towards its foregone conclusion?

 Chadwick Hopson and Alexis Johnson in The Last Descent